Flynn's taxonomy: Array processor

 The modern term for an array processor is "single instruction, multiple threads" (SIMT).
 This is a distinct classification in Flynn's 1972 taxonomy, as a subcategory of SIMD.
 It is identifiable by the parallel subelements having their own independent register file and memory (cache and data memory).
 Flynn's original papers cite two historic examples of SIMT processors: SOLOMON and ILLIAC IV.

+Each Processing Element also has an independent active/inactive bit that enables/disables the PE: